hmx1995/hm-portfolio/content/posts/startpage.md

 ### Using the page

-Now all you have to do is just apply the firefox settings to find your page and voila you've got a customised startpage
+Depending on where you have the file, all you need to do now is just point FireFox in the right direction and viola you should be seeing a your very own custom StartPage.